akynazh/tg-search-bot/README.md

 ## Tutorial

-First, you need to download the project code locally, then configure the bot and edit `~/.tg_search_bot/config.yaml`：
+First, you need to download the code, then configure the bot and edit `~/.tg_search_bot/config.yaml`：

 ```yaml
 # required, your telegram chat id